 How Leak Sites Get Your Content.
 The most common source is subscriber captures — screenshots and screen recordings taken by paying subscribers who then upload to leak sites.
 Some operate "buying clubs" where multiple people pool money for one subscription and share content among the group.
 More sophisticated operations use automated tools that log into OnlyFans accounts and systematically download entire creator libraries.
 A smaller but growing category involves compromised creator accounts — hackers gaining access through password reuse, phishing, or SIM swapping and downloading everything directly.
-Understanding the source helps you choose the right prevention strategy.
+Understanding the source helps you choose the right prevention strategy — most subscriber-capture leaks can be traced back to the specific subscriber account that did the capture via forensic watermarking, and the broader prevention surface (account security, region blocking, watermarking workflow) is covered in our OnlyFans leak prevention checklist.

 The Leak Site Business Model.
 Leak sites make money through advertising, premium memberships, and cryptocurrency donations.
 Free-tier users see content with ads.
 Premium members get ad-free access, faster downloads, and access to newer content.
 Some sites charge $10-30/month for "VIP" access — ironic given they're reselling $5-50 subscriptions.
 The most profitable leak sites earn six figures monthly from advertising alone.
 This is why they're persistent and well-funded.
 They have strong financial incentives to resist takedowns and quickly repost removed content.